guzmanayalao/site/index.md

   need.
 A website isn''t any good if people can''t find it.
 Let''s get you set up with results-driven digital marketing.
 We offer Google Ads (Search and Display), Facebook, Instagram, Twitter, and SnapChat marketing.  '
+whoWeAreSectionTitle: Who We Are
+whoWeAreSectionBlurb: We're a modern and affordable digital marketing consultancy in Chicago, IL.
+We're all about making sure our clients needs are met and justified with modern results driven solutions.
+Our mission is to help small businesses and individuals in Chicago create and maintain a successful digital presence.
+It is in our mission to make sure we are helping low-income areas that are being challenged by gentrification and corporations.
+tipsSectionTitle: Free Marketing Tips
+tipsSectionBlurb: We constantly update our free marketing articles.
+We believe in transparency and sharing our successes and failures.
+Feel free to follow us on social media to stay posted!
 layout: home
 ---